Shuvam-2000/E-Commerce-Website/README.md

 - Includes a newsletter section, hero section, and a fully functional navbar and footer.

 ### 2. Inventory Page
-- Showcases all products with options to filter by category.
+- Showcases all products with options to filter by category & price.
 - Search functionality to quickly find products.
 - Price-based sorting to help users browse products within their budget.